salmi3d/pure-crm/README.md

-# pure-crm
+# 📋 pure-crm

-Simple home CRM system written with Vuejs, Firebase and Materialize CSS
+Simple home CRM system is built with Vue.js, Firebase and Materialize CSS

 ## Demo